MonsterGirl’s 150 Days of Classic Horror #99 The Man Who Laughs 1928 & The Unknown 1927

 Flicker Alley & Universal Pictures have released all these visual thoughtscapes into one gorgeous pristine Blu-ray/DVD combo!
 It’s Paul Leni‘s visually arresting masterpiece restored to all its glorious original flavor and so much more!
 Thank you, Aurora, for giving me an opportunity to review it!

 I have always been drawn to the tragic beauty of Victor Hugo’s classical romantic horror story The Man Who Laughs.
 Now a new generation of film lovers can experience the powerful visual poetry of director Paul Leni’s film starring one of the most enigmatic screen presences.
-Conrad Veidt as Gwynplaine brings to life the kidnapped heir to an earldom who was hideously deformed into a perpetually smiling clown, baring a sad eternal grimace.
+Conrad Veidt as Gwynplaine brings to life the kidnapped heir to an earldom who was hideously deformed into a perpetually smiling clown, bearing a sad, eternal grimace.
 It leaves us with the eternal question — what is the quality of beauty or ugliness?
 There is an aspect of Beauty and the Beast to the story.
-Mary Philbin portrays the innocent waif Dea with her long blonde mane of curls and to me, Conrad Veidt is the ONLY Gwynplaine who could have brought the pathos to that infamously hideous visage (though I do not see his eternal smile as hideous).
+Mary Philbin portrays the innocent waif Dea with her long blonde mane of curls, and to me, Conrad Veidt is the ONLY Gwynplaine who could have brought the mesmerizing pathos to that infamously hideous visage (though I do not see his eternal smile as hideous).

 This remastering of The Man Who Laughs is part of Universal Pictures’ ongoing silent restoration initiative.
-The source of the restoration is a 35mm composite fine grain film reel from the Universal Pictures vault, created in 1954 from the original nitrate camera negatives.
+The source of the restoration is a 35mm composite fine-grain film reel from the Universal Pictures vault, created in 1954 from the original nitrate camera negatives.
 The restoration team stabilized and deflickered the film, repairing scratches, warps, and dirt.
-The final gorgeous 4k digital restoration was completed by NBCUniversal StudioPost and is accompanied by the extraordinarily evocative score, newly recorded by the Berklee College of Music Silent Film Orchestra.
+The final gorgeous 4k digital restoration was completed by NBC Universal StudioPost and is accompanied by the extraordinarily evocative score, newly recorded by the Berklee College of Music Silent Film Orchestra.

 Conrad Veidt’s character, Gwynplaine, is The Man Who Laughs.
 Veidt’s face is well known to most cinephiles, particularly for inspiring Bob Kane’s legendary flamboyant Batman villain, the Joker.
 Orphaned as a child, Gwynplaine is kidnapped by gypsies, and King James II orders that his face be carved into a hideous grin as punishment for the sins of his father, the Scottish Nobleman Clancharlie.
 Alone after his disfigurement, he rescues a blind girl named Dea.
 They are taken in by Ursus and star in a traveling theatre troop.
 Dea and Gwynplaine fall in love.
 She can’t see her lover’s tormented smile.
 They enjoy years of prosperity until Gwynplaine is recognized by the surgeon who disfigured him and the malevolent court jester, Barkilphedro, who served under the patronage of King James II.

-circa 1928: Mary Philbin (1903 – 1993) with Conrad Veidt (1893 – 1943) in a scene from the film ‘The Man Who Laughs’, directed by Paul Leni for Universal.
+Circa 1928: Mary Philbin (1903 – 1993) with Conrad Veidt (1893 – 1943) in a scene from the film ‘The Man Who Laughs’, directed by Paul Leni for Universal.
 (Photo by Hulton Archive/Getty Images)

 As I’ve always been into Gothic classical horror and fantasy stories, while the narrative is no less disturbing to me, I’m incredibly drawn to Gwynplaine as a romantically tragic hero.
 He is not a monster or a freak.
 He is a victim of monsters and cold-blooded opportunists who forced him into a mold in which he had to rely on fate to be kinder to him later on in life than it was when he was a little lad.
-As a French romanticism writer, Victor Hugo wrote poetry and was struck with an acute social consciousness in tune with social misery and injustice.
+As a French Romantic writer, Victor Hugo wrote poetry and was struck with an acute social consciousness in tune with social misery and injustice.
 Gwynplaine is one of his tragic figures.

 Leni was a German director and set designer most known in the U.S. for his Waxworks 1924, The Cat and the Canary 1927, The Chinese Parrot 1927, and The Last Warning 1928.

 The Man Who Laughs influenced director James Whale who acknowledged Leni’s innovative technique as a major inspiration for his The Old Dark House 1932, Frankenstein 1931, and Bride of Frankenstein 1935.
 It has been said that Leni had an ‘Intoxicating flair for the grotesque’.
-This was a moment in filmmaking when movie studios had a flair for extravagant stylized horror!
+This was a moment in filmmaking when movie studios had a flair for extravagant, stylized horror!

 “The highly sophisticated qualities of mise-en-scene, decoration, lighting and playing of German Expressionist cinema are effectively combined with the marvelous expertise, pace and attack of the best American films of the period: and The Man Who Laughs proved to be one of the most vivid and dynamic films to survive from the silent cinema.” –From the booklet, Kevin Brownlow